CUTR-at-USF/gtfsrdb/README.md

 KNOWN LIMITATIONS
 =================
-The following fields that are separate messages in GTFSr are collapsed into columns in the parent in the SQL database (to avoid creating many joined tables):
+Currently, the program does not check for duplicates when inserting to the database.
+Due to the database's relational nature, the following fields that are separate messages in GTFSr are collapsed into columns in the parent in the SQL database (to avoid creating many joined tables):

 * TripUpdate.trip becomes trip_id, route_id, trip_start_time, trip_start_date
 * TripUpdate.vehicle becomes vehicle_id, vehicle_label and